voidlabs/mosaico/README.md

 ### Build/Run  [![Build Status](https://travis-ci.org/voidlabs/mosaico.svg)](https://travis-ci.org/voidlabs/mosaico)

+You need NodeJS v6.0 or higher + ImageMagick

 this may raise warnings about Knockout, ignore them.
 It will probably fail on some colorpicker dependency, just run it again and will work:
 ```
   npm install